AlgoMaster Logo

 Intuition

-This means after sorting, we only need to check each meeting against the one right before it.
-If the current meeting starts before the previous one ends, we have an overlap.
-One pass through the sorted array and we're done.
+Sorting the meetings by start time guarantees that any conflict surfaces between two adjacent meetings.
+After sorting, each meeting only needs to be compared against the one right before it: if the current meeting starts before the previous one ends, that is an overlap.
+A single pass through the sorted array settles the question.

 Algorithm